mzsrtgzr2/cocmd/README.md

 ggist run team1.onboarding
 ```

+to see all available scripts run `ggist show scripts`

 ** Make sure you open a new terminal to see the changes **

 ### to see all your sources